 There are a number of compelling Internet memes circulating Facebook right now that speak to those pivotal moments when we either do, or do not, take action against a perceived wrong.
 A particularly urgent one is a photo from the civil rights era showing a group being assaulted by gushing water from a fire hose.
 It's accompanied by a quote from Desmond Tutu saying, If you are … [Read more...]

 "Ethics concerns no small matter, but how we ought to live." --Socrates (in Plato's Republic) No matter what our vocation or direction in life, how we're educated helps to condition our responses to the world and our capacity to live in a good and meaningful way.
-Socrates’ dictum about ethics is reflected in John Dewey’s philosophy of education, essentially that … [Read more...]
+This is why if you have children, it's really important to make sure that you send them to the right school. … [Read more...]

 Education was the theme of the second half of ASPO US's day four conversation seminars.
 The speakers in the first panel gave insight into how they reach people about resource depletion.
 Charles Hall, professor of Biophysical Economics at State University of New York, and ASPO crowd favorite, criticized economics departments for continuing to teach neo-classical economic … [Read more...]